Tralinge/tralinge.github.io/_posts/2019-02-01-digraph-stories.md

 ---
 layout: post
-title: "New Diagraph Stories and Website Updates"
+title: "New Digraph Stories and Website Updates"
 date: 2019-02-01
 ---
 It's been awhile since my last post.
 I've been working hard on the site, making it more